Questions? Call NCOAE Support (910) 399-8090

 - Shining Rock Wilderness

-The Gap Semester – North Carolina to Pacific Northwest course is an 60-day wilderness adventure and experiential education course all rolled into one.
+The Gap Semester – North Carolina to Pacific Northwest course is a 42-day wilderness adventure and experiential education course all rolled into one.
 You’ll learn the skills you need to plan, prepare, and lead outdoor adventure-based experiential education courses.
-You will develop a wide-range of wilderness and leadership skills, including kayaking, raft guiding, backpacking, backcountry cooking, wilderness camping, travel planning, environmental and civic responsibility, leadership and communication styles, decision-making, and teamwork.
+You will develop a wide-range of wilderness and leadership skills, including kayaking, backpacking, backcountry cooking, wilderness camping, travel planning, environmental and civic responsibility, leadership and communication styles, decision-making, and teamwork.

 If you love spending extended periods of time in the outdoors, learning, and sharing your appreciation of wilderness and backcountry experiences with others, then this course is for you.

-Your course will begin our campus in Wilmington, NC where you will complete your EMT training.
-Then, your group will head to the Pisgah National Forest for a backpacking expedition.
+Your course will begin our campus in Wilmington, NC where you will complete your WFA training.
+Then, your group will head to the Appalachian Mountains for backpacking & river expeditions.

 No. Previous experience is not required.
 NCOAE will teach you all the basics you need to know to thrive in the wilderness, and then let you apply them among your group of peers.
 We will train you in the skills necessary to become a competent wilderness leader.